Prannoy Roy: Career

-Radhika Roy, who was the chairperson of the compan,y became the managing director in 1998, and Prannoy Roy, who was the managing director, became the chairman.
+Radhika Roy, who was the chairperson of the company, became the managing director in 1998, and Prannoy Roy, who was the managing director, became the chairman.
 The partnership with Star India came to an end in 2003.
 NDTV became an independent news broadcaster in the same year with the launch of two news channels NDTV 24x7 and NDTV India.
 The company went public in May 2004 and by the end of the year had the highest market capitalisation among media companies.
 Roy, along with his wife, was designated as the executive co-chairpersons of NDTV after 2011.

 NDTV started facing government pressure through litigations and intimidation of advertisers on the network after Narendra Modi became the Prime Minister in 2014.
 The pressure was noted to be a part of diminishing media freedom in the country, with similar tactics used against uncooperative news publications.
 The news network of NDTV had reported critically about state involvement in the 2002 Gujarat riots where over a 1,000 people were killed.
 The government attempted to ban the Hindi news channel NDTV India in 2016 and retracted following backlash, including cross media protests from journalists.
 In 2017, the residence of the Roys at Greater Kailash, Delhi were raided by the CBI, after a NDTV journalist had questioned statements made by a ruling party spokesperson.
 The Editor's Guild of India and journalists unions called it an attack on press freedom.

 In 2019, Prannoy Roy collaborated with the psephologist Dorab Sopariwala and published a book called The Verdict: Decoding India’s Elections.
 Meanwhile, the litigations surrounding NDTV continued, and in June, the Securities and Exchange Board of India (SEBI) barred Prannoy and Radhika Roy from holding managerial or board positions in the company for a period of 2 years over alleged withholding of information in loan agreements.
 The order was appealed against and stayed by the Securities Appellate Tribunal (SAT).
 In December 2020, SEBI imposed a fine on the Roys worth ₹27 crore.
 SAT directed the Roys to deposit 50% of the sum, conditional on a second hearing.
 The company moved to the Supreme Court of India (SCI) which exempted them from the deposits.
 Justice Dhananjaya Y. Chandrachud remarked that it was "brash" for the tribunal to have demanded it.
+In March 2026, Delhi High Court quashed Look Out Circulars issued by CBI against Roy.

 In December 2022, Radhika and Prannoy Roy sold 27.26 per cent out of their 32.26 per cent shareholding in the news network to Adani Group, who till then had over a 37% stake in NDTV, making the conglomerate the single largest shareholder with over 64.71 per cent stake.

+In January 2024, Roy launched DeKoder, an AI-driven digital platform for analysis of elections and global trends in 15 Indian languages.

+In January 2026, Delhi High Court quashed IT reassessment notices against Roy and imposed Rs 2 lakh fine on IT Department.